Baltimore women’s charity wins big in free speech case Federal court says city has no right to dictate how they counsel the women they serve

 “We spend our time giving loving help to women in need,” continued Clews.
 “That’s work the City should be supporting, not attacking.
 I hope that after six years of wasted time and money the City will realize that it would actually be harming women by continuing to attack our work.”

 The case represents the second time a Maryland federal court has upheld the free speech rights of pregnancy counselors.
 In 2014, Judge Deborah Chasanow entered a similar ruling finding that Montgomery County’s similar speech restriction was also unconstitutional.
-The Center was represented by David Kinkopf and Steve Metzger from Gallagher, Evelius, and Jones LLP in Baltimore, Mark Rienzi from the Becket Fund for Religious Liberty and the Catholic University of America, and Peter Basile from Ferguson, Schetelich & Ballew, P.A.
+The Center was represented by David Kinkopf and Steve Metzger from Gallagher, Evelius, and Jones LLP in Baltimore, Mark Rienzi from Becket and the Catholic University of America, and Peter Basile from Ferguson, Schetelich & Ballew, P.A.